CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 - Uses [#define](https://www.arduino.cc/en/Reference/Define) to create more meaningful aliases for the [Serial](https://www.arduino.cc/en/Reference/Serial) ports for the LoRa modem, the  USB connection as well as for the frequency plan.
 - Creates an instance `ttn` of `TheThingsNetwork` class, passing the serial ports and the frequency plan as arguments to the instance.
 - Calls [begin()](https://www.arduino.cc/en/Serial/Begin) to set the data rate for both serial ports.
-- Uses [println()](https://www.arduino.cc/en/Serial/Println) to print on the Serial Monitor and calls **ttn.showStatus()** to get the device information to be used in the further steps.
+- Uses [println()](https://www.arduino.cc/en/Serial/Println) to print on the Serial Monitor and calls `ttn.showStatus()` to get the device information to be used in the further steps.

 In the Arduino IDE, select **Sketch -> Upload** to upload the sketch.

->**Note:** Uploads might fail if the Serial Monitor is open or if the IDE loses track of the port you selected in the 'Connect your Device' section.
-Close the Serial Monitor, check the port selection and try again.
-If it still fails, check Arduino Troubleshooting.
+>Note: Uploads might fail if the Serial Monitor is open or if the IDE loses track of the port you selected in the 'Connect your Device' section.
+When that happens, close the Serial Monitor, check the port selected and try again.
+If it still fails, check [Arduino Troubleshooting](https://www.arduino.cc/en/Guide/Troubleshooting).

 Select **Tools -> Serial Monitor** to open the [Serial Monitor](https://www.arduino.cc/en/Guide/Environment#toc12).

->**Note:** The serial monitor is the 'tether' between your computer and The Things Uno.
+>Note: The serial monitor is the 'tether' between your computer and The Things Uno.
 It lets you send and receive text messages, and comes handy in debugging and controlling The Things Uno from a keyboard.

 A print log, similar to the one shown below, gets displayed in the Serial Monitor: